-These Controllers allow the speed of Meccano 6-volt and 20-volt Motors to be regulated as desired.
+By means of these Controllers the speed of Meccano 6-volt and 20-volt Motors can be regulated exactly as desired.

 BUILD BIGGER AND BETTER MODELS

 When you have built all the models shown in this Manual you will be keen to build bigger and more elaborate models.
 Your next step is to purchase a Meccano No. Ia Accessory Outfit containing all the parts required to convert your No. I into a No. 2 Outfit.
 You will then be able to build the full range of No. 2 Outfit models, a selection of which is illustrated on this page and opposite.